hashicorp/packer/website/source/docs/builders/parallels-iso.html.markdown

 ---
 layout: "docs"
 page_title: "Parallels Builder (from an ISO)"
+description: |-
+  The Parallels Packer builder is able to create Parallels Desktop for Mac virtual machines and export them in the PVM format, starting from an ISO image.
 ---

 # Parallels Builder (from an ISO)

 Type: `parallels-iso`

-The Parallels builder is able to create
-[Parallels Desktop for Mac](http://www.parallels.com/products/desktop/) virtual machines and export them in the PVM format, starting from an ISO image.
+The Parallels Packer builder is able to create [Parallels Desktop for Mac](http://www.parallels.com/products/desktop/) virtual machines and export them in the PVM format, starting from an ISO image.